Spirent/stc-ansible/README.md

 ### Basic STC Ansible Actions

-The `stc` Ansible module makes it possible to execute one of the following five actions:
+The `stc` Ansible module makes it possible to execute one of the following seven actions:

 | action      | description                                                                                                                                                                                                                  |
 | -------     | -------------                                                                                                                                                                                                                |